Syslifters/reptor/modules/OWASPZap/README.md

-# Nikto Module
+# OWASP Module

-The module supports Raw, XML and JSON Input from nikto.
+The module supports XML and JSON Input from OWASP Zap Scanner Results Reports.

-However, multiple targets are not supported in JSON.
-This is due to nikto's implementation.

-If you have problems with your table, please ensure that you style your table in CSS within your report template.
+In OWASP ZAP 2.12.0 click on `Report` -> `Generate Report`.

+In the Popup click on the tab `Template` and choose one of the following:

+- Traditional XML Report
+- Traditional XML Report with Requests and Responses
+- Traditional JSON Report
+- Traditional JSON Report with Requests and Responses

+>Note: Consider using the filter option to reduce the output to only include High & Medium risks

 # Unit Tests